 Kid’s Community College Southeast Riverview operates under the Hillsborough County School District.
 Located about 15 miles southeast of the Tampa business district, the charter school opened in 2003 and is slated to serve 397 students in the 2017-18 school year.
 The K-8 charter school operates on a 2.9-acre parcel in a single two-story building built in 2013 that is comprised of 28,998 square feet.
 It is independently operated by Kid’s Community College, a CMO that manages a total of eight charter schools serving Pre-K through high school.

 Today, more than 1 million students are currently on charter school waiting lists.
-The National Alliance for Public Charters schools continues to highlight the lack of facilities options available to charter schools as a major issue charter leaders face.
+The National Alliance for Public Charters schools continues to highlight the lack of facilities options and funds for charter facilities available as a major issue charter leaders face.
 To meet this demand, charter schools require facilities that address the unique growth needs of each school and community and require access to capital to expand.
-Charter School Capital focuses solely on charter school needs, providing customizable facilities financing options to charter schools.
+Charter School Capital focuses solely on charter school needs, providing funds for charter facilities that are customizable.
 Charter leaders retain control of their buildings and are afforded the flexibility to make the modifications necessary to expand their enrollment and academic programs.

 To date, Charter School Capital has invested $1.5 billion to 550+ charter schools supporting 650,000 students across the country.
 Currently we have more than 40 charter school properties under management.

-For more information on how Charter School Capital can help you assess your charter school’s facilities needs, contact GrowCharters@CharterSchoolCapital.org.
+For more information on how Charter School Capital can help you assess your charter school’s facilities needs or provide funds for charter facilities, contact GrowCharters@CharterSchoolCapital.org.
 Also check out more facilities information on our website.